SollyBunny/ddnet/README.md

 ### Taters custom ddnet client with some modifications

-Not guarenteed to be bug free, but I will try to fix them.
+Not guaranteed to be bug free, but I will try to fix them.

 If ddnet devs are reading this and want to steal my changes please feel free.